casualwriter/casualwriter.github.io/README.md

 * Self-contained, no depandence
 * Responsive design, fit for mobile and desktop

-It is a single file in very simple PHP coding, provides the following features
+It is a single PHP program in beginner coding style, provides the following features

 * List latest books
 * List books by labels, author or publisher